leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    length - type double

-3. Digitize along the deepest part of the channels you've previously digitized, ensure snapping is enabled so that thalweg pieces connect to each other
+3. Digitize along the deepest part of the channels you've previously digitized, ensure snapping is enabled so that thalweg segments connect to each other

 4. Calculate fields